shyamjos/adjust/readme.md

 * Deployment Strategy: To avoid interruptions during deployments we are using a rolling update strategy with maxSurge: 5 and unavailable: 0
 * podAntiAffinity: For better availability we are using podAntiAffinity to spread the pod among different nodes
-* Limits: Proper limits and requests are configured after doing some load testing.For high traffic APIs CPU limits may cause [latency issues] (https://github.com/kubernetes/kubernetes/issues/51135)
+* Limits: Proper limits and requests are configured after doing some load testing.
+For high traffic APIs CPU limits may cause [latency issues](https://github.com/kubernetes/kubernetes/issues/51135)
 * readinessProbe: Since we are using readinessProbe containers wont receive live traffic until readinessProbe is successful, In most cases [you only need readinessProbe](https://srcco.de/posts/kubernetes-liveness-probes-are-dangerous.html)
-* HorizontalPodAutoscaler: Here we are using the HorizontalPodAutoscaler object to scale the application based CPU/Memory utilization
+* HorizontalPodAutoscaler: Here we are using the HorizontalPodAutoscaler object to scale the application based on CPU/Memory utilization
 * PodDisruptionBudget: We are using PodDisruptionBudget to protect our application from voluntary evictions

 ## Deployment